trebeljahr/trebeljahr.com/_booknotes/the-red-queen.md

 > In other words, mating was a trade: male power and resources for female reproductive potential.

 Crazy human history, about emperor's that had thousands of concubines, and designing their harems not for sexual pleasure but for conceiving many many children.
 And stories of the Romans, buying virgin female slaves at a premium, also to get them pregnant.
-From nowadays perspective it just seems really really weird.
-Were those people really motivated by wanting to have as many children as possible and not simple "lust"?
+From nowadays perspective it just seems   weird.
+Were those people  motivated by wanting to have as many children as possible and not simple "lust"?

 ### The Rewards of Violence